View of Mount Evans from Evergreen Mountain Summit

 .
 Keen-eyed summiters can spy Pikes Peak in the southern distance.

 Accessible via an approximately 6 mile round-trip hike on excellent, well-signed trails and requiring about 1,100 feet of elevation gain, the Evergreen Mountain summit is attainable to a wide-spectrum of hikers.
 The rewards from the summit are an excellent value for the cost/effort of reaching the top.

-Cabins: Cabins are available for rent via Bear Creek Cabins or Stone Mountain Cabins.
+Cabins are available for rent via Bear Creek Cabins

 Heavy snow is likely in the winter, but the trail system receives plenty of traffic, keeping the snow packed.
 Hiking in the winter or early spring rewards the hiker with shining-mountain views of Mount Evans.
 Hiking during snow season will provide a more peaceful experience of Evergreen Mountain.

 In the summer an early fall, SPer ColoradoScott

 warns, mountain bike traffic on the trail is quite heavy.
 Hiking this mountain when the trails are clear of snow will likely yield a more social and less solitary, perhaps even more hectic, trail experience.